 Keeping the cab cool on hot days and warm on cold days is an issue of technician safety.
 Wheeler didn’t want to compromise that.
-Keeping a moderate cab climate is also important to protect important equipment techs may keep in the cab, such as their laptops.
+In addition, keeping a moderate cab climate is important to protect important equipment techs may keep in the cab, such as their laptops.
 Could the CabEn Climate Pak solution keep techs comfortable while still reducing engine idle time and costs?

 “I told the tech if we hit 10% I would be elated,” Cline says.
 “The results we’re seeing are dramatically better than we expected.”

 The system was installed in mid-June during the heat of a Utah summer — a perfect time to test the capabilities.